codehag/TC39-Panel-Prep/2019/FINAL_DRAFT.md

 #### How long to standardize

-* I have seen proposal in may 2018 with a publication date of 2019, and other proposals are published the year that they come out. why is that?
+* Sérgio Vinícius - I have seen proposal in may 2018 with a publication date of 2019, and other proposals are published the year that they come out. why is that?

 * how long on average does it take to standardize a proposal

 * what's the medium turnaround for a proposal becoming reality time wise? do all proposals follow the same procedure/timeline?

+#### specific proposals

 * Nikhil Ranjan - when are we getting a standard library for javascript?

 * Why don’t you standardize lodash

-#### specific proposals

 * Willian Martins - I've not seen any movements on pattern matching proposal, is this proposal in idle state?
 Also if this proposal lands as a statement, what will be the heuristics to decide when using it or a chain of if/else?
 Do you think to have PM as an expression would be more beneficial?